codio/knowledge/source/instructors/setupcourses/create-course.rst

 Create a New Course
 ===================
 To work with the course features in Codio, you mut first set up a course for your students.
 You can create a new empty course or create a course using share code.
+Creating a course using share code if often used when you want to create a course from content outside your organization.
 You can also :ref:`clone a course <clone-course>`.

 Create empty course
 -------------------